-Man in Afghan police uniform kills three Nato personnel
+A man in an Afghan police uniform has gunned down three Nato

 In keeping with its usual policy, Nato’s International Security Assistance Force (Isaf) gave few details of the incident and did not reveal the nationality of the victims.